Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: Large blocks of repeated content cannot be skipped or the user is required to perform significant labor in order to navigate to information or perform a task.
+__Description__: Large blocks of repeated content must be skippable and interactions where the user is required to perform significant labor must not be considered essential (in content or function).
 The number of interactions or time required to perform a single task should be measured and compared across modalities (mouse pointer versus sequential keyboard versus search versus voice, etc).

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/bypass-blocks](https://www.w3.org/WAI/WCAG21/Understanding/bypass-blocks)